Lampeln: Deal

 Each player antes e.g. 16¢ to start the pool (Stock).
-Dealer shuffles and rearhand cuts.
+The dealer shuffles and the player to the right cuts.
 The bottom card of the top stack is placed face up and determines the trump suit.
-Dealer now looks at the bottom 3 cards including the trump (which he would get anyway from the deal) and decides whether to play or not, depending on whether he has further trumps in addition to the single trump card.
+The dealer looks at the bottom 3 cards of the pack in the light of the trump suit (all of which he would get anyway from the deal) and decides whether to play or not, depending on whether he has further trumps in addition to the trump upcard.
 If not, the cards are thrown in, players add a further stake to the pot and the next player deals.
-If the dealer decides to "play" then 2 × 4 cards are dealt in clockwise order beginning with forehand.
-Now the other players decide whether to "play" or "pass", based on the number of trumps and Aces they hold.
+If the dealer decides to "play" (ich spiele or i spui) then 2 × 4 cards are dealt in clockwise order beginning with forehand.
+Now the other players decide whether to play or "pass" (weg or weida), based on the number of trumps and Aces they hold.
 A game is viable if at least 2 players offer to play.

 Play

 Players must follow suit, or trump if unable, and must win the trick if they can.
 A player who cannot follow suit or trump, may discard any card.